Improve organizational climate

 However, in order to take the right measures, the true causes of dissatisfaction must be known.

-What can corporations do to improve the organizational climate?
+How can companies improve the organizational climate?

 The six most important factors for a healthy organizational climate